 The Equality and Diversity Unit has prepared detailed guidance on positive action in recruitment, including practical advice and realistic examples of the types of actions employers might choose to take.
 The guidance summarises the legal requirements and restrictions and sets out current University policy and practice.

 Faculties and departments are warmly encouraged to take positive action to increase diversity in recruitment.
 Please review the EDU’s guidance and seek advice if you have any queries or concerns: email@example.com

 The University operates a wide range of targeted positive action measures to promote the participation of under-represented groups, including:

 - schools outreach programmes targeted by sex and ethnicity;

 - the use of disability and ethnicity as selection criteria in the UNIQ+ graduate access scheme;

 - scholarships and bursaries targeted by sex, ethnicity and religion.

 Please see the University's Graduate Access pages for full details of available funding opportunities

 The Equality and Diversity Unit has produced guidance on implementing positive action measures to address the disadvantage, different needs or disproportionately low participation of students.
-University members considering targeted measures such as outreach or restricted scholarships are advised to review this document and seek advice from the EDU.
+University members considering measures such as targeted outreach or restricted scholarships are advised to review this document and seek advice from the EDU.

 The Equality and Human Rights Commission provides guidance on positive action in its resources on the Equality Act (2010).
 These documents are available from the EHRC website (link in the right-hand menu).